What are Care Transitions?

 How are care transitions initiatives addressing these issues?

 To overcome this barrier, many care transitions models have implemented the use of Personal Health Records, forms that patients use to track information about the care they receive across settings.
-Patients are encouraged to record information about any chronic health problems, visits to each healthcare setting, dates they were treated, what they were treated for, what type of medications they take, the dosages associated with those medications, etc. Care transitions programs also employ transition coaches (explained in greater detail later on) who conduct home visits and/or place follow up calls to encourage patients to complete the Personal Health Record before and after each transition.
+Patients are encouraged to record information about any chronic health problems, visits to each healthcare setting, dates they were treated, what they were treated for, what type of medications they take, the dosages associated with those medications, etc. Care transitions programs also employ transition coaches (explained in greater detail later on) who conduct home visits and/or place follow up calls to encourage patients to complete the Personal Health Record before and after each transition or follow-up visit.

 2. Confusion about care management– Patients are often confused about the discharge instructions set out by their care providers.
 Most elderly patients are contending with multiple chronic diseases/conditions and medications.
 They are often readmitted for an adverse event within 30 days of discharge because they do not understand or did not follow instructions given to them.
-If there is no care coordination across settings, there is often conflicting and confusing information in the Care Plan or discharge instructions from different provider settings.
+If there is no care coordination for seniors across settings, there is often conflicting and confusing information in the Care Plan or discharge instructions from different provider settings.

-In order to contend with these challenges, care transitions programs are empowering patients and their caregivers to advocate for themselves, since they are the constant thread through the care continuum.
+In order to contend with these challenges, care transitions programs are empowering seniors and their caregivers to advocate for themselves, since they are the constant thread through the care continuum.
 These programs are doing this by educating patients and equipping them with tools to manage their own care and prepare them for transfer to and from each setting.

 3. Medication Errors – Care fragmentation impacts many aspects of the care continuum including patient safety.
 Medication errors account for many unnecessary readmissions to the hospital.
 In fact, an estimated 60 percent of medication errors occur during times of transition: upon admission, transfer, or discharge of a patient.”[v]